rkumari94/Angular-Test/README.md

 If these steps don't work for you, see STACKBLITZ below.

+#Locations
-#Locations of the component and component is in the zip file
+ component is in the zip file
   There are three components which is form component, Preview component and update componnet -form component : 70% left side of the page and shows empty table with headers, a preview button and add button.
   -Update omponent: 30% right side of the page and shows a form as shown in above picture